Logo Copyright © 2007 NCCG - All Rights Reserved

 Developing Inner Sensitivity

-"Behold, the days come, saith the Lord, that I will make a covenant with the House of Israel, and with the House of Judah: not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt: which My covenant they brake, although I was a husband unto them, saith the Lord:
+"Behold, the days come, saith Yahweh, that I will make a covenant with the House of Israel, and with the House of Judah: not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt: which My covenant they brake, although I was a husband unto them, saith Yahweh:

 The Burden of Jeremiah

-Of all the prophets, I think Jeremiah was one of the saddest, because his burden was so heavy.
+Of all the nevi'im (prophets), I think Jeremiah was one of the saddest, because his burden was so heavy.
 The people would not listen to him, and even some of his own townspeople and relatives opposed him and tried to kill him.
 He had periods of intense depression over his failure.
-He did not want to be a prophet in the first place, but the urgency of his message was like a fire raging within him, and he could not contain it.
-Jeremiah, therefore, stands as an example of total faithfulness to God, regardless of personal desires or circumstances.
+He did not want to be a navi (prophet) in the first place, but the urgency of his message was like a fire raging within him, and he could not contain it.
+Jeremiah, therefore, stands as an example of total faithfulness to Elohim (God), regardless of personal desires or circumstances.

 But some people are thick.
 And it was the destiny of Jeremiah to be called to preach at a time when most people were thick.
 Their passions burst from them like fat boys bursting their seams.
 They sniffed like dogs, and neighed like horses, quivering to gratify their lusts.
 And the women turned harlot lay sprawling in every dark corner.
 And amidst all this sweating heap of brutish humanity God called hyper-sensitive Jeremiah to witness of Himself.